TerminalWish/FORK/README.md

 # FORK
- Food Operations & Resource Kit

- FORK Offers all of the essential tools for running a restaurant smoothly.
+FORK (Food Operation & Resource Kit) Offers all of the essential tools for running a restaurant smoothly.

 ## Why Choose FORK?
 In response to the complexities and inefficiencies of current restaurant technology, FORK is designed to be the ultimate all-in-one solution for restaurants' on-premises technology needs.
 Unlike traditional systems that rely on a patchwork of software packages--each with its own configuration and technical demands--FORK consolidates essential tools into a single, streamlined platform.